 Philosophy

 Life gets heavy.
-We carry work, family, money worries, and the past, often losing touch with ourselves and that inner stillness where clarity lives.
+We carry work, family, money worries and the past, often losing touch with ourselves and that inner stillness where clarity lives.

 Everything in life follows patterns.
 The way water flows, the way cities grow, the way we get stuck in the same cycles.
 My art explores these patterns because they're everywhere in nature, in our relationships, in the way we think.
 When you start seeing the patterns, you start understanding how things really work.